 If you have a handwritten manuscript you would like to transform into a professional-looking printed music score, just email firstname.lastname@example.org and a postal address will be provided for you to send it to (please also include a return postal address).
 Alternatively, scan your manuscript (make sure nothing is "cut off" any of the edges) and email it to the above.

 The result will be sent as a downloadable, printable PDF file - or, if you prefer, a printed version posted to you.
 If applicable, please also provide a postal address so that your manuscript can be returned to you.

 If there is anything you would like to edit or change about your manuscript, or if there are any other specifications, please make this clear in your enquiry.

-Music typesetting costs £40.00 per hour of work using Sibelius, one of the top professionally recognised notation programs.
+Music typesetting costs £5.86 per bar of music (the minimum Musicians' Union rate) using Sibelius or Finale, two of the top professionally recognised notation programs.